Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 }
 ```

+// Design assumptions

 This means that the question in the 1 position has 1 vote, the question in the 2 position has 3 votes, the question in the 3 position has 5 votes and the question in the 4 position has 0 votes.

 #### Containerizing the RestAPI

+// Slim out the unnessasary words // .

-In order to make the server easily deployable, it was decided to containerize the server.
-The server was containerized using Docker.
-This was done so that the server could easily be ran on any machine that had Docker installed.
+In order to make the server easily deployable, the server was containerized using docker.
 The Dockerfile used to containerize the server can be seen below.

 ```dockerfile
 FROM python:slim